-Place the box in the centre of the circle, and light the tea lights, being sure to keep your intention to contain the spirit inside the circle clear in your head as you do so.
-It might help to make up a little chant, something along the lines of ‘I hold you to the confines of this circle, I hold you in the confines of this circle’ or similar!
+Light the tea lights, being sure to keep your intention to contain the spirit inside the circle clear in your head as you do so.
+It might help to make up a little chant, something along the lines of ‘I hold you within the confines of this circle, I hold you within the confines of this circle, I hold you within the confines of this circle, I hold you within the confines of this circle’ or similar!

 Once your candles are lit, you might feel a little seismic activity or an overwhelming sense of nausea, but don’t worry!
 That’s normal.

 Then, you can tune into Spirit Box Radio and use our continuous broadcast to commune with the spirit.

 I hope that helps, Martin!
 Do let us know how you get on.

 Next, the Augury forecast!
 I found this week’s written on the back page of a book I’ve been reading.

 This is a good month to purchase a new umbrella, provided it is not yellow, red, or polkadot.
 Yellow, red, and polkadot umbrellas purchased this month are likely to break on first use.
 Avoid yellow, red, and polkadot umbrellas, particularly when near oncoming traffic.

 If you’ve been holding back on making a decision for a while, now is the time to make it.

 A flock of starlings in Corsica have indicated that the next few weeks are an auspicious time to acquire new furniture.